rtm/cancelable-promise/design-notes.md

 and that object somehow looks at it and does the equivalent of an `if` on it to figure out what to do next.

 This proposal does not need, and does not use, tokens.
-The closest equivalent to the tokens found in other proposals is the promise passed as the second parameter to the `Promise` constructor governing cancellation.
+The closest equivalent to the tokens found in other proposals is the `canceler` promise passed as the second parameter to the `Promise` constructor governing cancellation.

 ### Synchronous cancellation